dtomlinson91/panaetius-blog/blog/content/post/rust_difference_between_use_mod/index.md

 <!--more-->

 {{< notice info >}}
-If you haven't already you should check [Chapter 7 in the Rust book](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html) on how to manage and create a Rust project composed of submodules.
+If you haven't already you should check [Chapter 7 in the Rust book](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html) on how to manage and create a Rust crate composed of submodules.
 {{< /notice >}}

-# use
+## use

 Let's begin with the easier to understand, `use`.